TigerBSD/TigerBSD/README.md

 but do also be aware that even if none are open, there could be things that are broken or incomplete still.

+This guide assumes that your Lenovo ThinkPad T520 has a minimum of 8GB RAM, and that it has a single storage drive; an SSD of at least X GB in size.
+Note that this is different from the factory configuration which has 4GB RAM and a 7200-rpm 500GB HDD.

 All commands in this README are to be performed as root unless otherwise noted.

 TODO: Maintain system configs in repo ThinkPad-FreeBSD-src on branch stable/11.